appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

  value selection on.
 The element must be of type XCUIElementTypePickerWheel.
 Mandatory parameter
  * _order_: Either _next_ to select the value next to the current one from the target picker wheel or _previous_ to select the previous one.
 Mandatory parameter
+ * _offset_: The value in range [0.01, 0.5].
+It defines how far from picker wheel's center the click should happen.
+The actual distance is culculated by multiplying this value to the actual picker wheel height.
+Too small offset value may not change the picker wheel value and too high value may cause the wheel to switch two or more values at once.
+Usually the optimal value is located in range [0.15, 0.3]. _0.2_ by default

 #### Usage examples